Skip to Content

 • $5,000 fine

-The Jacksonville theft attorneys at First Coast Criminal Defense can work hard to build a solid defense for your case and represent you in court against a variety of Florida theft charges.
+The Jacksonville theft attorneys at First Coast Criminal Defense can work hard to build a solid defense for your situation and represent you in court against a variety of Florida theft charges.

 Legal Defenses Against Theft Charges